AfonsoManata/GPTSolver/README.md

 * **`dotenv`:** For secure management of environment variables (e.g., API keys). 🔑
 * **`fs` (File System) & `path`:** Native Node.js modules for file and directory manipulation. 📂
 * **`clipboardy`:** For programmatic interaction with the system clipboard. 📋

 ---
-## Potential Use Cases 🎯

-* **Bypassing Copy Restrictions:** Easily extract text from websites or documents that block standard copy-paste functionalities. 🔓
-* **Students:** Get quick answers to questions from textbooks, tests, or slides that might be image-based. 📚❓
-* **Professionals:** Extract information from reports, invoices, or charts and get instant analysis, even when the content isn't selectable. 📊
-* **Developers/Technical Support:** Copy error messages or code snippets from images and receive solutions or explanations. 🐛💡
-* **General Users:** Automate information retrieval from any visual content on their screen. 🧑‍💻

----